-Course Name: Critical Infrastructure Protection Course Code: MASI 610 Credit hours: 3
+Course Name: Critical Infrastructure Protection

 The course examines, analyzes, conceptualizes, develops and reflects on the fundamental principles and policies of critical infrastructure protection (CIP) in security and intelligence.
 It builds upon the completion of MASI 600, MASI 601, MASI 602, MASI 603.
 Upon completion of the current course, with all required elective courses, it will lead to the thesis.
 The course focuses on specialized cases; assessment and evaluation of GCC CIP associated with the Intelligence and Security entities; and examines measures and policies in the field of security and intelligence through utilization of an interdisciplinary approach to subjects of regional, national and international concern to the importance of CIP to the citizen and for national resilience.